-Typically the SIM lock is in exchange for a subsidized phone (so you can't buy a cheap phone on one carrier then switch over an use another before you've paid back the subsidy over the life of your contract).
+Typically, the SIM lock is in exchange for a subsidized phone (so you can't buy a cheap phone on one carrier then switch over and use another before you've paid back the subsidy over the life of your contract).

-These days, Apple sells the iPhone SIM-unlocked in most countries, including the U.S., Canada and the U.K. While customers have to pay more upfront for an unlocked version of the iPhone, they can use the phone with any compatible SIM card, as long as the phone works with that carrier's network.
-The latest iPhone, the 6s, supports 23 LTE bands, which comprises most of the world's carriers.
+These days, Apple sells the iPhone SIM-unlocked in most countries, including the U.S., Canada, and the U.K. While customers have to pay more upfront for an unlocked version of the iPhone, they can use the phone with any compatible SIM card, as long as the phone works with that carrier's network.

 What is Apple SIM?